Members of the State of Montana Benefit Plan (State Plan) who are age 18 or over are eligible for reimbursement up to $75* of WW fees every two years.

 You will be reimbursed within 90 days of submitting all the required documentation.

-Please note that participating in Weight Watchers can help you earn the Next Step Incentive!
-If you want to use Weight Watchers as your Next Step Incentive activity, you MUST self-report it to earn the Incentive.
-Examples of ways to participate that qualify for the Next Step Incentive are: attending at least two Weight Watchers meetings, participating in Weight Watchers on an ongoing basis, or reaching "lifetime goal weight" and participating in Weight Watchers in that capacity.
-Traditional meetings, At-Work meetings, and Weight Watchers Online all work.
+Please note that participating in WW can help you earn the Live Life Well Incentive!
+If you want to use WW as your Next Step eligible activity, you MUST self-report it.
+Instructions for self-reporting can be found here: www.benefits.mt.gov/incentive.
+Examples of eligible ways to participate include attending at least two WW wellness workshops (meetings), participating in WW on an ongoing basis, or reaching “lifetime goal weight” and participating in WW in that capacity.
+Traditional workshops (meetings), Workshops at Work (At-Work Meetings), and WW Online all work.